ZpokenWeb3/zk-light-client-implementation/README.md

-# zkp for chain state
+## This is implementation for Near state based on proving headers of epoch blocks

 ## **Prerecusites**